Learning Fair Models without Sensitive Attributes: A Generative Approach: Introduction

 \section{Introduction}

-Over the past few years, machine learning models have shown great success in a wide spectrum of applications, including but not limited to credit scoring \cite{dong2021edits}, crime prediction \cite{mehrabi2021survey}, salary prediction \cite{asuncion2007uci} and so forth.
-However, there is a growing concern of societal bias in training data on demographic or sensitive attributes such as age, gender and race \cite{beutel2017data,hardt2016equality}.
+Over the past few years, machine learning models have shown great success in a wide spectrum of applications, such as credit scoring \cite{dong2021edits}, crime prediction \cite{mehrabi2021survey}, and salary prediction \cite{asuncion2007uci}.
+However, there is a growing concern about societal bias in training data on demographic or sensitive attributes such as age, gender and race \cite{beutel2017data,hardt2016equality}.
 In particular, machine learning models trained on biased data can inherit the bias or even reinforce it.
-For example, a strong unfairness is found in the software COMPAS, which predicts the risk of a person to recommit another crime \cite{mehrabi2021survey}.
-COMPAS is more likely to assign a higher risk score to people with color even when they don't recommit another crime.
-Thus, bias issues in a machine learning model could cause severe fairness problems, which raises concerns about their real-world applications, especially in high-stake scenarios.
+For example, a strong unfairness is found in the software COMPAS, which is used to predict the risk of a criminal to recommitting another crime~\cite{mehrabi2021survey}.
+It is found that COMPAS is more likely to assign a higher risk score to criminals of color even when they don't recommit another crime.
+Thus, bias issues in a machine learning model could cause severe fairness problems, which raises concerns about their real-world applications, especially in high-stake scenarios such as credit scoring and crime prediction.

-Therefore, extensive studies have been proposed to mitigate the bias of machine learning models \cite{zhang2018mitigating,zafar2017fairness}.
-For example, preprocessing based approaches pre-process the training data to remove discrimination, which helps to learn fair models \cite{feldman2015certifying,xu2018fairgan,locatello2019fairness}.
-In-processing based approaches incorporate fairness constraint/regularizer into the objective function of the model, which can mitigate bias of the models' prediction results~\cite{dwork2012fairness,zafar2017fairness}.
-Post-processing algorithms post-process the predicted labels of trained models to get fair predictions~\cite{hardt2016equality,pleiss2017fairness}.
+Therefore, extensive studies have been conducted to mitigate the bias issues of machine learning models \cite{zhang2018mitigating,zafar2017fairness}, which can be generally categorized into three categories, i.e., pre-processing, in-processing, and post-processing.
+Pre-processing approaches process the training data to remove discrimination.
+For example, they can reduce the bias in the data by revising the attributes~\cite{feldman2015certifying}, generating non-discriminatory labeled data~\cite{xu2018fairgan}, and learning fair representations~\cite{locatello2019fairness}.
+In-processing approaches will modify the training process of the state-of-the-art model.
+Typically, in-processing methods incorporate fairness constraint/regularizer into the objective function of the model, which can mitigate the bias of the models' prediction results~\cite{dwork2012fairness,zafar2017fairness}.
+As for post-processing algorithms, they directly change the predictions from the trained model to meet the requirement of fairness~\cite{hardt2016equality,pleiss2017fairness}.